11cafe/comfyui-workspace-manager/README.md

 - Effortlessly switch between different workflows in your workspace.
 - Create new workflows and rename existing ones.
 - organize workflows with **tags**
-- auto exports all workflows in a single folder (right it's under /ComfyUI/my_workflows)
+- auto exports all workflows in a single folder (now it's under /ComfyUI/my_workflows)
 - [beta] auto backup workspace locally
 - cloud sync & backup workspace so you will never lose your data (Upcoming!)
 - One-click share workflow (Upcoming!)